 Be alert to hazards.
 Watch for hazards such as chunks of ice or sheets of ice.
-If you encounter black ice, steer straight ahead, don’t pedal, and try not to brake, which could cause you to skid.
+If you encounter black ice, steer straight ahead, don’t pedal.
+Try not to brake - this could cause you to skid.

 Anticipate stops.
 Your brakes may be impaired by cold or snow, so give yourself plenty of time to stop.